environmental-data-science/squirrel/README.md

-# Folium
+# Folium Tutorial
-An basic repository with an environment and .gitignore
+This is a description and tutorial of the package Folium created as a group project for EDS 217.
 ## Central Park Squirrel Census

 ![squirrel!](https://imgs.6sqft.com/wp-content/uploads/2018/10/03124715/squirrel-Central-Park.jpg)